An FLRW Cosmology with a Chameleon Field

-In this manuscript, we investigate a chameleon theory which allows the scalar field to couple with both gravity and matter.
-The chameleon theory of gravitation~\cite{CHAM}, as another modification to GR, mainly differs from BD theory in a way that the matter term in the Lagrangian, is also a function of the scalar field.
-In other words, the Lagrangian of matter depends on the scalar field as well as the matter field and the metric.
-This allows the chameleon field, while behaving lightly on larger scales, to couple to matter much stronger than gravity does, and consequently makes this kind of theory to be capable of being in agreement with observational constraints~\cite{CHAM-OBS}.
-Like other gravitational theories, there are different models of chameleon theory regarding the way the chameleon field couples to the matter field~\cite{CHAM}.
-It is worth noting that for an $f(R)$ theory to be in agreement with Newtonian mechanics, it has to behave like a chameleon theory, therefore placing restrictions on the forms of $f(R)$ functions in the action~\cite{CHAM-FR}.
-As stated in~\cite{CHAM-FR}, for an $f(R)$ theory to have a detectable deviation from GR at astrophysical scales, it has to be equivalent to a chameleon model.
+The chameleon theory of gravitation~\cite{CHAM}, as another modification to GR, mainly differs from BD theory in that the scalar field is non--minimally coupled to matter field.
+In other words, the matter Lagrangian density depends on the scalar field as well as matter field and the metric.
+This allows the chameleon field to couple to the matter much stronger than gravity does and consequently making this kind of theory capable of being in agreement with observational constraints~\cite{CHAM-OBS}.

-In most of the studied chameleon models, the specific choice of matter Lagrangian term enables the resulting field equations to be obtained easily.
-However, in this manuscript, rather than choosing a specified form of the matter Lagrangian term to explain the cosmic acceleration or other observational data, we consider the most general form of it.
-Then the field equations of the action, using the dynamical method of solving differential equations, are derived and the corresponding integral curves in phase space and global phase portraits are represented.

-The Sections in this manuscript are arranged as follows: In Section~2 the field equations of a chameleon theory are derived.
-Section~3 briefly provides the form of these equations in the Friedmann-Lema\^itre-Robertson-Walker~(FLRW) metric, which is a logical consequence of the cosmological principle.
-After deriving the field equations, a qualitative analysis of these equations is provided in Section~4.
-A conclusion is summarized in Section~5.
+In this manuscript, we investigate a chameleon theory which allows the scalar field to couple with both gravity and matter, which has been called the chameleonic generalized Brans-Dicke model (CGBD)~\cite{Faraj}, as an integration of both the chameleon and BD theories.
+In Section~2, rather than choosing a specified form of the matter Lagrangian term to explain the cosmic acceleration or other observational data, the most general form of Lagrangian~\cite{Khoury} is considered and the corresponding field equations are presented.
+Section~3 briefly provides the form of these equations in the Friedmann--Lema\^itre--Robertson--Walker~(FLRW) framework and also their associated phase portraits.
+In most of studied chameleon models, a specific choice of matter Lagrangian term enables one to easily solve the resulting field equations.
+This is the aim of Section~4 wherein a particular power law solution is provided.
+Finally, a conclusion is summarized in Section~5.